Home

 this_lse = this_mx + tl.log(tl.sum(e, axis=1))

-- Remember we only have partial logits of size $(N_B, V_B)$, since each thread block computes the logits over a $V_B$ portion of the model’s vocabulary. $\text{this\_lse}$ holds the log-sum-exp for the partial logits of a particular thread block, which is not the full value we need.
-However, at this point, other programs with the same $\text{pid\_b}$ (handling the same token block), and different values for $\text{pid\_v}$, would have calculated their $\text{this\_lse}$ values for the other $(V_B)$ blocks in V, we need to find a way to sum these values without introducing race conditions across these threadblocks.
+• Remember, we only have computed partial logits of size $(N_B, V_B)$ at this point, since each thread block computes the logits over a $V_B$ portion of the model’s vocabulary. $\text{this\_lse}$ holds the log-sum-exp for the partial logits of a particular thread block, which is not the full value we need.
+However, at this point, other threadblocks with the same $\text{pid\_b}$ (handling the same token block), and different values for $\text{pid\_v}$ (handling different blocks of $V$), would have also calculated their $\text{this\_lse}$ values for the other $(V_B)$ blocks in V, we need to find a way to sum these values without introducing race conditions across these threadblocks.

 lse_ptrs = LSE + (stride_lse_b * off_b)